 - Credit is not given for technical, vocational, physical education, or pre-college courses, or for courses completed below a grade of D-.

-- Credit by departmental examination from another institution will be evaluated on a case-by-case basis.
-Credits awarded by another institution solely on the basis of SAT or ACT scores will not be accepted by FGCU.
+- Credit by departmental examination from another institution and credits awarded by another institution solely on the basis of SAT or ACT scores will not be accepted by FGCU.

 - Courses with a transfer grade of C- or below may not be used toward completion of Communication and Computation Skills (previously know as Gordon Rule requirements).